 My second thought was there was another device interfering with the installation, so I removed my iPhone, Sharkk Boombox, and Amazon Tap.
 Then in Windows Device Manager, I selected “Show Hidden Devices” and removed any additional Bluetooth devices that are no longer being used.
 Once that was done, I rebooted the computer and reinstalled the CSR Bluetooth adapter.
 The installation failed again.
 That was when the answer hit me.

 (Solved) CSR 4.0 USB Adapter Won’t Install

 The solution is simple.
 Windows 10 can’t operate two Bluetooth radios at the same time.
-The Lenovo notebooks internal Bluetooth radio needs to be disabled in order to use the CSR 4 and probably any other USB Bluetooth Adapter.
+The Lenovo notebook’s internal Bluetooth radio needs to be disabled to use the CSR 4 and probably any other USB Bluetooth Adapter.

 Update: Hamish Blackall commented the following “USB 3 ports are not recommended” That is worth noting.

-In the Windows Search box at the bottom of the screen type “Device Manager” and select the Device Manage from the results
+In the Windows Search box at the bottom of the screen type “Device Manager” and select the Device Manager from the results

 Expand the Bluetooth section

 Right-click your existing Bluetooth radio and select “Disable device” from the available choices